hyperion-rt/hyperion/docs/setup/model_setup.rst

 Setting up models
 -----------------

-Models are set up via Python scripts via the ``hyperion`` Python library.
+The easiest way to set up models via the Hyperion Python library.
 The following pages give instructions on setting up various types of models:

 .. toctree::
    :maxdepth: 1